-Shamsul AB (1996, p.477-478) further explains that, like most social phenomenon, identity formation occurs within what he would call a 'double social reality' context:
+Shamsul (1996b, 477-478) further explains that, like most social phenomenon, identity formation occurs within what he would call a double social reality context:

-- 1. Firstly the 'authority-defined' social reality, one which is authoritatively defined by people who are part of the dominant power structure; and, - 2.
-Secondly the 'everyday-defined' social reality, one which is the daily lived experience of the people.
+- 1. Firstly the authority-defined social reality, one which is authoritatively defined by people who are part of the dominant power structure; and, - 2.
+Secondly the everyday-defined social reality, which is the daily lived experience of the people.